fbpx Skip to Content

 It can be difficult to remove larvae once they’ve burrowed into a plant’s stem.

-It’s best to be proactive and use a cage or cone to protect your plant before anything has a chance to bore its way in.
+It’s best to be proactive and use a cage or cone to protect your plant before anything can bore its way in.

 5. Flea Beetles